 “Because -- that’s an excellent idea, can you please put the melody that we just created down on sheet music, Audrey; I’ll be right back.”

-I left to change from my work shirt and long pants to shorts and a T-shirt, and walked back out to sit next to her at the piano.
+I left to change from my work shirt and long pants into shorts and a MUG T-shirt I had made a while back, and walked back out to sit next to her at the piano.

 “Wow, the whole ‘look’ has improved, there may be hope for you after all, thunder thighs,” Audrey said.